 Several third-party vendors (such as NVIDIA) provide graphical optimizations which allow the users to experience better graphics and improved video quality in a tradeoff with other things (such as processor usage etc.).
 These options are known to cause issues in Dark Souls and instead of making things better, they deteriorate.

-You should disable all these kind of improvements manually by navigating to the control panel of your graphics card (if you are using dedicated graphics i.e. not inbuilt Intel graphics).
+You should disable all these kinds of improvements manually by navigating to the control panel of your graphics card (if you are using dedicated graphics i.e. not inbuilt Intel graphics).
 One example of these options is thread optimization.
 You can check the game after disabling the options one by one and diagnose which one was the culprit.

 Some other options which you can check are VR pre-rendered frames and performance settings.